Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 >
 > Interior of a Chinese lottery & casino in California, 1938, during a police raid.
 Ink and brushes are provided to mark the chosen numbers, and on the floor lie discarded losing tickets.

-In Seattle, some known banks known in the 20th century were named: Union, N.P., Shanghai, New American, and Wing Tien.[@WhenChinatownHadItsOwnLotteries] During World War II, the army forced the closure of many lotteries to stop servicemen stationed on the West Coast from spending their money on gambling; most did not
+In Seattle, some banks known in the 20th century were named: Union, N.P., Shanghai, New American, and Wing Tien.[@WhenChinatownHadItsOwnLotteries] During World War II, the army forced the closure of many lotteries to stop servicemen stationed on the West Coast from spending their money on gambling; most did not